-As the fixed infrastructure attached to the expedition floor is power supplied, it is desirable that it should take over much of the computation and monitoring services present in the network.
+As the fixed infrastructure attached to the expedition floor is supplied with mains power, it is desirable that it should take over as much as possible of the computation and monitoring services present in the network.
 The set of beacons which form the fixed infrastructure organize into groups for providing the following services:

-- 1. Localization service, for the carts placed on the expedition floor. - 2.
-Shop monitoring service, for the Central System.
+- 1. localization service, for the carts placed on the expedition floor. - 2. shop monitoring service, for the Central System.

-The cart sends a broadcast message asking for localization service.
+The cart broadcasts a message asking for localization service.
 Beacons that hear the broadcast organize into a group and deliver the service to the cart.

-The second service is provided by groups of beacons formed as a result of a configuration message from CS, which assigns the shops and carts to be monitored and decides who are the members of the groups.
+The second service is provided by groups of beacons formed as a result of a configuration message from CS, which assigns the shops and carts to be monitored and decides which are the members of the groups.
 The first service is offered ondemand and is provided by dynamically formed groups.